Lottery System 2/31: A Probability Study

 A few basic information

 A lottery system 2/n picks two winning numbers from a group of consecutive numbers.
 For example a 2-digit lottery, which is the most common, picks 2 numbers from 0 – 9.
-In the Philippines, a lottery system called EZ2 comprises numbers 1 – 31.
 If only one tumbler is used to draw the winning balls, repeating winning numbers are not possible.
 If two tumblers are used, wherein each tumbler contains, say 10 balls numbered 0 – 9, repeating numbers are possible.
-For example, both tumblers can draw the #08.
+For example, both tumblers can draw the number #08 to make a result 08-08.

-In other countries, like Canada, this game is commonly called Pick 2 or 2-Digit game wherein 2 numbers from 0 - 9 are drawn.
+In countries, like Canada, this game is commonly called Pick 2 or 2-Digit game wherein 2 numbers from 0 - 9 are drawn.
 This is called lottery system 2/10.

 How To Play and Win Pick 2